8 Expert PCB Design Tips for Reliable and Manufacturable Boards

 1. Consider the Sizing of Your PCB Trace

-Copper traces in PCBs, like regular wires, have a resistance that varies based on their thickness.
+Copper traces in PCBs, like regular wires, have a resistance that depends on their thickness.

 These factors are interrelated, with the resistance of a trace being calculated using the formula: